 | Notes | Create, read, edit, append to notes |

-| Files | Read files, search document library |
+| Files | Read files, search files |

 | Discovery | List spaces, list users, find similar tasks, search/manage tags |